brahmdev/sample-react-app/docs/backStageIntegration.md

 # Integrate with Backstage

-## Register as Entity in Backstage app
+## Register as an Entity in the Backstage app

-### Maually through configuration
+### Manually through configuration

-There needs to an entry made in the Backstage configuration file `app-config.yaml`/`app-config.local.yaml`/`app-config.production.yaml` depending upon the environment.
+There needs to be an entry made in the Backstage configuration file `app-config.yaml`/`app-config.local.yaml`/`app-config.production.yaml` depending upon the environment.

 The new config entry can be something like below: